 My name is Mary Detweiler.
 I am an author.

 My writing is rooted in my life.
-When Therapy Isn’t Enough chronicles the road I traveled to heal my emotional wounds.
-When Religion Isn’t Enough chronicles my spiritual journey.
+When Therapy Isn’t Enough chronicles the road I traveled to heal the emotional wounds I was carrying around inside me from having grown up in an alcoholic family.
+When Religion Isn’t Enough chronicles my spiritual journey from a legalistic, works-oriented religion to a personal relationship with God through Christ.
 When the Glass Ceiling is Stained describes the obstacles I encountered when I tried to exercise the spiritual gift of leadership I had been given.
+When Doing Isn’t Enough focuses on times in my life that God called me to wait on Him.
+I write in the hope that others will benefit from my life experiences and the lessons I learned from them.

 I grew up in an Irish Catholic family with an alcoholic father.
 When I left my family and struck out on my own in my early 20’s I left with many hurts, habits and hang-ups, most of which I was unaware of.
 A major focus of my adult life has been becoming aware of, recovering from and healing the wounds of my childhood.
 That journey has been long.
 It has also been painful, frustrating, scary, exciting and wonderful.
 Along the way I have met some awesome and courageous people who have inspired me and helped me.
 I am truly grateful for each and every one of them.